arthurwlima/BacterialIndicators_CoastalRJ/README.md

 <img src="Entero_Fundo_sqrt_github.png" alt="hi" class="inline" width="700"/>

 Seawater stratification occurs in the summer (Nov-Mar), when eastern winds cause a local upwelling in the Rio coast.
 Stratification is disrupted in winter months (June-Aug), when southwestern winds are more often.
-Disrupted water stratification and lower irradiance allows the feacal indicators to reach and persist in the surface waters.
+Disrupted water stratification and lower solar irradiance allows the feacal indicators to reach and persist in surface waters.
 Map of Enterococcus abundance in surface waters:
 <img src="Entero_Sup_sqrt_github.png" alt="hi" class="inline"  width="700"/>

-Measured seawater temperature in the bottom (Fundo) and surface waters (Sup).
-Data form the outlet is highlghted in red.
+Measured seawater temperature in bottom (Fundo) and surface waters (Sup).
+Data from the outlet is highlighted in red.

 <img src="TempIlhas_PontosSep_Exc1_3.png" alt="hi" class="inline" width="500"/>

-The hypereutrophic Guanabara bay (P1) is another source of seawage to the coastal zone, although it is more likely that feacal indicators reaching the beaches comes from the underwater outlet.
-Enteroccus abundance as a function of distance from the outlet.
+The hypereutrophic Guanabara Bay (P1) is another source of seawage to the coastal zone, although it is more likely that feacal indicators reaching the beaches comes from the underwater outlet.
+Enterococcus abundance as a function of distance from the outlet.

 <img src="Enterococcus_F_DistP4.png" alt="hi" class="inline" width="500"/>